davidmalcolm/gcc-python-plugin/docs/cpychecker.rst

 about much of the other parts of the CPython C API, including many other functions that can fail.

-The checker will emit errors for various events:
+The checker will emit warnings for various events:

   * if it detects a dereferencing of a ``NULL`` value